iodigital-com/io-technology/data/blog/inversion-of-control-through-compound-components.md

 Look at some of the reusable functions and components in your codebase.
 What is one of the functions or components that you often have to fight against or have to make more complex every time you work with it?
 Usually, that’s a good start.

-For functions with many parameters for different use cases, I think you should use Inversion of Control to simplify them and empower the developer using them.
-For components, I showed two main ways of inverting control.
-When you feel you’re battling state often, try to see if passing a state reducer can help you out.
-For components where you feel you’re battling the rendering logic often, try to see if Compound Components can resolve those issues.
+- **Functions with many parameters for different use cases**: use Inversion of Control to simplify them and empower the developer using them.
+- **Components where you're battling state**: pass a state reducer
+- **Components where you’re battling the rendering logic**: use Compound Components

 ## Final thoughts